jeffmerrick/typeframe/website/docs/px-88/bill-of-materials.md

 ## Screws and More

-I used self-tapping M3 screws to avoid having to use heatset inserts.
+I used self-tapping M3 screws to avoid having to use heat-set inserts.
 You may be able to use normal M3 screws instead, but I have not tested that.
 There is enough room for socket head caps, so other heads should work as well.

 | Component                         | Quantity | Notes                                                                   | Link                                               |
 | --------------------------------- | -------- | ----------------------------------------------------------------------- | -------------------------------------------------- |